-- 5.322 In future, most development will be expected to contribute towards infrastructure through the Community Infrastructure Levy.
-The levy is intended to help pay for the infrastructure required to support new development though it should not be used to remedy pre-existing deficiencies unless the new development makes the deficiency more severe. - 5.323 Most buildings that people normally use will be liable to pay the levy, once introduced, and all but the smallest building projects will be expected to make a contribution towards additional infrastructure that is needed as a result of their development, subject to an appropriate assessment of viability.
-Waverley Borough Council as the charging authority will set the levy and will decide on what infrastructure the funding is spent, taking into account the clear local infrastructure priorities set out in the Neighbourhood Plan.
+- 5.321 The development of sustainable communities requires the provision of a wide range of local facilities and services. - 5.322 The Waverley Community Infrastructure Levy (CIL) charging schedule was adopted on 31 October 2018.
+The charging schedule will come into effect on 1 March 2019.
+Most development will be expected to contribute towards infrastructure through the CIL.
+The levy is intended to help pay for the infrastructure required to support new development and it should not be used to remedy pre-existing deficiencies unless the new development makes the deficiency more severe. - 5.323 Most buildings that people normally use will be liable to pay the levy, once introduced, and all but the smallest building projects will be expected to make a contribution towards additional infrastructure that is needed as a result of their development, subject to an appropriate assessment of viability.
+Waverley Borough Council as the charging authority set the levy and will decide on what infrastructure the funding is spent, taking into account the clear local infrastructure priorities set out in the Neighbourhood Plan.
 The Community Infrastructure Levy should normally be spent on infrastructure needs in the locality of the scheme that generated it. - 5.324 The Planning Act 2008 provides a wide definition of the infrastructure which can be funded by the levy including transport, schools, play areas, parks and green spaces, cultural and sports facilities and health and social care facilities.
 This gives local communities flexibility to choose what infrastructure they need to deliver their development plan. - 5.325 The Neighbourhood Plan has identified infrastructure requirements needed to support new development.
-These are: - Traffic management measures which create an enhanced pedestrian environment and improved air quality within the Town Centre - Sustainable transport measures which assist walking, cycling and public transport including improved, sympathetically designed signage to link up the network of footpaths and other green spaces - Road and junction improvements to ease congestion and traffic management measures - Farnham Park; Tongham Road, Runfold and Runfold South Quarry Suitable Alternative Natural Greenspace (SANG) - Conservation Area enhancement measures set out in the Town Centre Conservation Area Management Plan - Restoration and re-creation of wildlife habitats within the Biodiversity Opportunity Areas - An additional area for allotments of some 0.5 hectares - Increased school places - Additional areas of sports pitches at Runfold and at Weydon Lane (Brambleton Park), - Increased indoor sports facilities - 5.326 The Community Infrastructure Levy (CIL) is the government's preferred vehicle for the collection of pooled contributions and the Town Council would wish to see the above projects included in the Borough Council's CIL Infrastructure Development Plan and the timely release of funding to implement these local priorities.
+These are: - Traffic management measures which create an enhanced pedestrian environment and improved air quality within the Town Centre - Sustainable transport measures which assist walking, cycling and public transport including improved, sympathetically designed signage to link up the network of footpaths and other green spaces - Road and junction improvements to ease congestion and traffic management measures

+- Farnham Park; Tongham Road, Runfold and Runfold South Quarry Suitable Alternative Natural Greenspace (SANG) - Conservation Area enhancement measures set out in the Town Centre Conservation Area Management Plan - Restoration and re-creation of wildlife habitats within the Biodiversity Opportunity Areas - An additional area for allotments of some 0.5 hectares - Increased school places and capacity for locally provided Primary Care (GPs) and Community Care - Additional areas of sports pitches at Runfold and at Weydon Lane (Brambleton Park), - Increased indoor sports facilities - 5.326 The Town Council would wish to see the above projects included in the Borough Council's CIL Infrastructure Development Plan and the timely release of funding to implement these local priorities.
 Other public and private sources of funding may be available to contribute to the local priorities listed.
-If the CIL Infrastructure Development Plan is not in place, pooled contributions may be sought from up to five separate planning obligations for an item of infrastructure.
-The limit of five applies to types of general infrastructure contributions, such as education and transport.
-In assessing whether five separate planning obligations have already been entered into for a specific infrastructure project or a type of infrastructure, local planning authorities must look over agreements that have been entered into since 6 April 2010.